Top Ten Horror Book Writers

 5 Clive Barker

-I like King, Koontz, Poetry and Lovecraft.
-Barker does elevate horror stories to the level of ART.
-His themes are deep multilayered messages.
-His characters are complex and multi faceted.
+I like King, Koontz, Poe, and Lovecraft.
+Barker does elevate horror stories to the level of art.
+His themes are deep, multilayered messages.
+His characters are complex and multifaceted.
 There is something to be learned by reading his work.
 The darker side of human nature is exposed to us and understood, not justified or agreed with.
-You can relate to all his characters even the monsters.
+You can relate to all his characters, even the monsters.
 Isn't that true horror?
 The true horror is to realize that all of us have the capability of being a monster.
-The challange is to resist that impulse no matter how much "horror" we may have experienced in our own lives.
+The challenge is to resist that impulse no matter how much "horror" we may have experienced in our own lives.
 No one today expresses this with such eloquence.

 6 Bram Stoker

-Mary Shelley, in her one novel, energized the horror genre worldwide at a critical moment so that her effect has been felt for over 200 years.
-Lovecraft's essay, "Supernatural Horror in Literature", being organized chronological, provides a good viewpoint on Shelley's relative place in horror literature by showing what preceded her and what followed.
+Mary Shelley, in her one novel, energized the horror genre worldwide at a critical moment.
+Her effect has been felt for over 200 years.
+Lovecraft's essay, "Supernatural Horror in Literature", being organized chronologically, provides a good viewpoint on Shelley's relative place in horror literature by showing what preceded her and what followed.
 Just for sheer impact and influence on the genre, Shelley should be listed in the top ten.

 I would like to point out one little fact.
 In Stephen King's Danse Macabre, he states that Frankenstein's Monster (along with Dracula and the Werewolf via Dr. Jekyll and Mr. Hyde) is one of the horror genre's major archetypes.
 Famous to the point of having its own breakfast cereal, Frankenstein is pretty influential.
 I mean, it helped shape number 1 on the list.